cjbarber/best-kindle/README.md

 Can you not afford the Paperwhite?
 Get a generic ereader, or if you won't be reading in any low-light situations, get the basic Kindle.

 Want a bigger screen?
-Get an iPad or Nexus 7.
+Get a Kobo Aura HD.

 Reading mostly PDFs, graphic novels, comic books, or manga?
 Get an iPad or Nexus 7, or the Kobo Aura HD.

 Travel a lot and want to download new books?
 Get the 3G.
 Otherwise, you probably don't need it.

 Do you want to break from reading and play games or check Facebook?
-Then get a Fire.
-However, the Fire isn't extremely well regarded, and you may as well get an iPad or Nexus 7 and just install the Kindle app.
+Don't get a Fire.
+The Fire isn't extremely well regarded, and you may as well get an iPad or Nexus 7 and just install the Kindle app.

 Notes on the Paperwhite.